DxO PureRAW offers three types of photo processing:

 - Click on the Open button.*

-*As soon as DxO PureRAW 2 uploads the images, the optics modules dialog box opens (see the paragraph Installing and managing DxO Optics Modules below).
+*As soon as DxO PureRAW 3 opens the images, the Optics Modules dialog box opens (see the paragraph on Installing and managing DxO Optics Modules below).

 Second method for adding photos:

-- Open an image folder in a system window (Finder on Mac, File Finder on PC).
+- Open an image folder in an operating system window (Finder on Mac, File Explorer on PC).

-- Type the name of a folder or a selection of images, then drag and drop the item to the DxO PureRAW 2 screen.
-You can use this method even if there are already thumbnails present on the DxO PureRAW 2 screen.
+- Select a folder or a selection of images, then drag and drop the item to the DxO PureRAW 3 window.
+You can use this method even if there are already thumbnails present in the DxO PureRAW 3 window.

 - The remaining steps are the same as with the first method.